embrace-io/embrace-docs/content/react-native/integration/track-navigation-screens.md

 ```

 ### iOS:
-Go to your Embrace-info.plist insde ios/YOURAPPNAME and add the ENABLE_AUTOMATIC_VIEW_CAPTURE in false, your file should be like this
+Go to your Embrace-info.plist inside ios/YOURAPPNAME and add ENABLE_AUTOMATIC_VIEW_CAPTURE as false, your file should be like this

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>